 Generally, in pill form, your vet will recommend a starting dosage of either 1.88mg or 3.75mg to stimulate your cat's appetite.
 It is important to follow your vet's dosage guidelines carefully, as research has shown that negative side effects are more common in cats at higher dosages.

 As it is not always easy to get your cat to eat a tablet, it is more common for vets to prescribe Mirtazapine in gel form, which can be applied directly to the skin.

-You should apply the transdermal gel form to your cat's inner ear once a day, or as prescribed by your veterinarian.
+You should apply the transdermal gel form to the inner part of your cats ear (where you can see their skin) as prescribed by your veterinarian, usually once a day.

 Wear gloves when you administer the gel, and be sure not to make contact with your cat's skin for two hours after you apply the gel.
 Be sure to dispose of the gloves you used properly and thoroughly wash your hands after applying it.

 You should alternate the ear receiving the treatment.
 So, you'd use the gel to the right ear on Friday, left on Saturday, etc.

 How Can I Stimulate My Cat's Appetite Naturally?

 Will CBD make your cat hungry?
 Not in the same way that THC in marijuana does, but research shows that it may help calm the nervous system and ease the digestive tract, which can help your cat maintain a healthy appetite.